 Start by noting when the Moon is full, and marking it on your calendar with a circle.
 You can find out when the Moon is full on Astrology.com's Moon page

 , or by getting a Moon calendar app or a little booklet.
 They’re handy!
-Share a free sample 2014 Romantic Forecast.
-Get a free preview of your one-week Romantic Forecast!
-Make the most out of your love life!
+Share a free sample Friends and Lovers.
+Are you two best friends and lovers?
+Try a free sample of this powerful reading today!

 Try to set aside a few hours of quiet contemplation on the day of the full Moon, whether early in the morning or in the evening.
 Even if you have to do it after you finish work, before the kids have woken up, or after you’ve put them to bed -- make it a priority in your life.
 Consider the Moon your therapist in the sky.